Rumbula massacre: Jeckeln system

-Jeckeln developed his "Jeckeln system" during the many murders he had organized in the Ukraine, which included among others Babi Yar and the Kamianets-Podilskyi massacre.
+Jeckeln developed his "Jeckeln system" during the many murders he had organized in Ukraine, which included among others Babi Yar and the Kamianets-Podilskyi massacre.
 He called it "sardine packing" (Sardinenpackung).
 The Jeckeln method was noted, although not by name, in the judgment of the Einsatzgruppen commanders at Nuremberg Military Tribunal, as a means of avoiding the extra work associated with having to push the bodies into the grave.
 It was reported that even some of the experienced Einsatzgruppen killers claimed to have been horrified by its cruelty.
 Extermination by shooting ran into a problem when it came to women and children.
 Otto Ohlendorf, himself a prolific killer, objected to Jeckeln's techniques according to his testimony at his post-war trial for crimes against humanity.
 Jeckeln had staff which specialized in each separate part of the process, including Genickschußspezialisten – "neck shot specialists".
 There were nine components to this assembly-line method as applied to the Riga ghetto.